mvolkmann/vuex-easy/README.md

 The `createStore` function accepts an optional second argument that is an object that specifies options.

-To validate all method calls made on the context object and throw an error when they are called incorrectly, set the `validate` option to `true`.
+To validate all method calls made on the context object and throw an error when they are called with incorrect arguments, set the `validate` option to `true`.

 The `persist` option